 Trump calls on Tester to resign over Ronny Jackson allegations: ‘His reputation has been shattered’

-President Trump called for Montana Sen. John Tester’s resignation Saturday after the White House’s report disputing his allegations against his pick for the next secretary of Veteran Affairs, Ronny Jackson.
+President Trump on Saturday called for Montana Sen. Jon Tester’s resignation, after a White House’s report disputing his allegations against the president's pick for the next secretary of Veteran Affairs, Ronny Jackson.

 “Allegations made by Senator Jon Tester against Admiral/Doctor Ron Jackson are proving false,” Trump said over two tweets.
 “The Secret Service is unable to confirm (in fact they deny) any of the phony Democrat charges which have absolutely devastated the wonderful Jackson family.
 Tester should resign.”